Michelle Lilienthal: 2014–present

 She relocated to Portland, Maine, in 2014 and won the Maine Women's division of the Beach to Beacon 10K.
-Her time of 33:40 is the fastest a Maine woman has ever run in the race.
+Her time of 33:39 is the fastest a Maine woman has ever run in the race.
 She repeated as Maine Champion in 2016 and 2018.

 In the 2016 U.S. Olympic Trials Marathon, Lilienthal was unable to finish on a hot and sunny day in Los Angeles.
 Over 25% of the women's field dropped out.

 Lilienthal placed 29th at the 2017 Chicago Marathon in a time of 2:44:05, which qualified her for the 2020 United States Olympic Trials (marathon) in Atlanta.

 In the fall of 2019, Lilienthal gave birth to a son.
 She ran 65 to 75 miles per week into her third trimester of pregnancy.

 Lilienthal resumed training after her son was born, but did not have enough time to regain her usual fitness.
 She competed in the 2020 US Olympic Trials Marathon in February 2020, but dropped out near halfway.

 Personal life

-Lilienthal lives in Portland, Maine, with her husband and son, and works as a consultant at Apple Inc. She was previously married to Minnesota politician Jacob Frey.
+Lilienthal lives in Portland, Maine, with her husband and two sons, and works as a consultant at Apple Inc. She was previously married to Minnesota politician Jacob Frey.